| Date | Venue | Fees | |

 - Wrap-up Session, Questions and Answers

-- Continuing Professional Education credits (CPE) : In accordance with the standards of the National Registry of CPE Sponsor, one CPE credit is granted per 50 minutes of attendance
+- Upon successful completion of the classroom-based training course, GLOMACS Certificate will be awarded to the delegates.
+Continuing Professional Education credits (CPE): In accordance with the standards of the National Registry of CPE Sponsors, one CPE credit is granted per 50 minutes of attendance